 - Region: Naltar, Gilgit Baltistan

-West of Rakaposhi is the magical Naltar Valley, famed in winter for its skiing as the โMagic Carpet of Pakistanโ – ski competitions are held here under the watchful eye of the Pakistan Air Forceโฆ But we are here for the hiking and luckily the natural scenery here is incredible and undoubtedly one of the most beautiful places to travel in Pakistan.
+West of Rakaposhi is the magical Naltar Valley, famed in winter for its skiing as the ‘Magic Carpet of Pakistan’ – ski competitions are held here under the watchful eye of the Pakistan Air Force… But we are here for the hiking and luckily the natural scenery here is incredible and undoubtedly one of the most beautiful places to travel in Pakistan.

 The village of Naltar is set in a pine forest with magnificent mountains rising up around, one of those captivating half-mythical, half-alpine places that make exploring Pakistan on foot so rewarding.
 Sure a jeep ride is fun but it can only really get you from A to B, whereas walking puts you directly in that landscape, and Naltar Valley is somewhere you really DO want to be!

 It will take a jeep ride to get to Naltar in the first place, most likely from Gilgit about 25 miles south.
-You can then hike a track from the village to the three Naltar lakes, one green, one dark, and the last one is this unreal azure that is truly spectacularโฆ Early to mid-summer is the best time to visit as even up here at 3,000 metres above sea level it can get pretty uncomfortable.
+You can then hike a track from the village to the three Naltar lakes, one green, one dark, and the last one is this unreal azure that is truly spectacular… Early to mid-summer is the best time to visit as even up here at 3,000 metres above sea level it can get pretty uncomfortable.

 Drink water from ANYWHERE.
-The Grayl Geopress is the market’s leading filtered water bottle protecting your tum from all the waterborne nasties.
-PLUS, you save money and the environment!
+The Grayl Geopress is the worlds leading filtered water bottle protecting you from all manner of waterborne nasties.

 Single-use plastic bottles are a MASSIVE threat to marine life.
 Be a part of the solution and travel with a filter water bottle.
+Save money and the environment!

-We’ve tested the Geopressย rigorouslyย from the icy heights of Pakistan to the tropical jungles of Cuba, and the results are in: it WORKS.
-Buy a Geopress: it’s the last water bottle you’ll ever buy.
+We’ve tested the Geopress rigorously from the icy heights of Pakistan to the tropical jungles of Bali, and can confirm: it’s the best water bottle you’ll ever buy!

-Buy a Geopress!
-Read the Review
+View on REI Read the Review

 Best Multi-Day Treks in Pakistan